mithunvikram/nginx-docker/docs/Nginx-AmazonEks.md

 1. [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)<br/>
 1. [Create your Amazon EKS Service Role]

-Create your Amazon EKS Service Role
+# Create your Amazon EKS Service Role
 To create your Amazon EKS service role in the IAM console,

-1.Open the IAM console at https://console.aws.amazon.com/iam/. <br/>
+1.Open the IAM console at https://console.aws.amazon.com/iam/.
-2.Choose Roles, then Create role.<br/>
+2.Choose Roles, then Create role.
 3.Choose EKS from the list of services, then Allows Amazon EKS to manage your clusters on your behalf for your use case, then     Next: Permissions.<br/>
 4.Choose Next: Review.<br/>
 5.For Role name, enter a unique name for your role, such as eksServiceRole, then choose Create role.<br/>

+# Create your Amazon EKS Cluster VPC
+To create your cluster VPC <br/>
+Open the AWS CloudFormation console at https://console.aws.amazon.com/cloudformation.

+From the navigation bar, select a Region that supports Amazon EKS.

+Note

+Amazon EKS is available in the following Regions at this time:

+US West (Oregon) (us-west-2)

+US East (N. Virginia) (us-east-1)

+US East (Ohio) (us-east-2)

+EU (Frankfurt) (eu-central-1)

+EU (Stockholm) (eu-north-1)

+EU (Ireland) (eu-west-1)

+Asia Pacific (Tokyo) (ap-northeast-1)

+Asia Pacific (Singapore) (ap-southeast-1)

+Asia Pacific (Sydney) (ap-southeast-2)

+Choose Create stack.

+For Choose a template, select Specify an Amazon S3 template URL.

+Paste the following URL into the text area and choose Next: